nondejus/AwesomeUnityCommunity/README.md

 * [iOS Unity5](https://github.com/blitzagency/ios-unity5 "") - How to integrate Unity with an Native iOS Application using Swift.
 * [iMessageStickerUnity](https://github.com/agens-no/iMessageStickerUnity "") - An iMessage Sticker plugin for Unity3d that adds a Sticker extension target to an xCode project created by Unity3D.
 * [Peuck](https://github.com/fcarucci/peuck "") - Android utilities for Unity.
+* [Unity Webview Integration](https://github.com/keijiro/unity-webview-integration "") - Plugin to use webview in your Unity application.

 ### Services